 - Additional personal information

-Before signing the bottom of your I-20’s first page, make sure to carefully read everything and make the necessary verifications to avoid getting a denied access to the country.
-Do not hesitate to contact an attorney in case you are not sue about how everything needs to be handled.
+Before signing the bottom of your I-20’s first page, make sure to carefully read everything and make the necessary verifications to avoid getting denied access to the country.

 1. Paying your SEVIS fees